Play the white man

-To play the white man is an idiom which is used in parts of Great Britain and it means that someone is attempting to be decent and trustworthy in his or her actions.
+To play the white man is an idiom which is used in parts of Great Britain and it means that someone is attempting to be decent and trustworthy in their actions.
 The phrase is commonly used by natives of the Yorkshire and the Humber region.

-A similar expression, which originated in the Southern United States in the 20th century, is that's mighty white of you and variations of it, and they mean "thank you for being fair."
+A similar expression, which originated in the Southern United States in the 20th century, is that's mighty white of you and variations thereof, and they mean "thank you for being fair."
 Because of its racist connotations, since the mid-to-late 20th century, it has mostly been used ironically when it has been used at all.